zetkin/lyra/README.md

     github_token: << github token >>
 ```

+Ensure to add a github token that has the following permissions.
+The fine-grained token can be created at https://github.com/settings/personal-access-tokens and needs the following permissions for the repositories lyra will interact with:

+- Read access to metadata
+- Read and Write access to pull requests

 Multiple projects are supported, and they're all stored within the `lyra-projects` folder on the same level as the lyra repository itself.

 The project repository (client repository) will be cloned locally (if it does not exist yet) and needs to have a lyra configuration file
 `lyra.yml` or `lyra.yaml` in the root of the repository.
 This lyra configuration file looks like this: